MADA2021/group_website_template/starter_analysis_exercise/code/analysis_code/readme.md

-This folder contains code to do some simple exploratory analysis on the processed/cleaned data.
+This folder contains code to do some simple exploratory analysis and statistical analysis on the processed/cleaned data.
 The code produces a few tables and figures, which are saved in the `results` folder.

 It's the same code done 3 times: